-Tuesday, October 10, 2017Diversity, Employment and Disability In Alaska, it is often said that culture is wellness.
+Tuesday, October 10, 2017Diversity, Employment In Alaska, it is often said that culture is wellness.
 A model of resilience, Alaska Native cultures have survived extremely challenging environments and multiple historic traumas over thousands of years.
 In response to a wide range of health and behavioral health disparities, Alaska Native Elders have joined in partnership with the university to provide community and workforce training.
 Our mutual goal is to infuse traditional wisdom in workforce training for delivery of best practice services for people of diverse cultures.

-Tuesday, October 10, 2017Living Well In these busy and uncertain times, it is easy to just focus on the next item on your “to do” list and get lost in helping others.
+Tuesday, October 10, 2017Health and Wellbeing In these busy and uncertain times, it is easy to just focus on the next item on your “to do” list and get lost in helping others.
 When time is of the essence, it may even seem selfish to practice self- care.
 We are all at risk of burnout and experiencing the negative effects of stress.
 Taking care of ourselves is essential to our well-being as well as serving and helping others to fulfill their greatest potential.
 We “dare” you to self-care!
 This workshop will provide a safe space for personal reflection and self- care visioning and planning, as well as provide ideas for simple self- care strategies to try.

-Monday, October 9, 2017Living Well For individuals with developmental disabilities, maintaining health and wellness is essential to being self-sufficient, achieving and maintaining independence, participating in society, and preventing the onset of secondary health conditions.
+Monday, October 9, 2017Health and Wellbeing For individuals with developmental disabilities, maintaining health and wellness is essential to being self-sufficient, achieving and maintaining independence, participating in society, and preventing the onset of secondary health conditions.
 Yet, they experience poorer health than their non-disabled peers and alarmingly higher rates of obesity and related conditions.
 A key contributor to these health disparities is the lack of evidence-based health promotion programs for this population.
 In addition, maintaining health and avoiding the onset of chronic conditions is especially important.
 In spite of this, individuals with disabilities generally experience poorer health than people without disabilities and significantly higher rates of chronic health-related conditions.

 The Power of Art, the Power of Us